-The National Human Trafficking Hotline provides survivors of human trafficking with vital support and options to get help and stay safe.
+The U.S. National Human Trafficking Hotline provides victims and survivors of sex and labor trafficking with vital support and options to get help and stay safe.
 These options could include connecting callers with emergency shelter, transportation, trauma counselors, local law enforcement, or a range of other services and support.

 The Trafficking Hotline has handled 63,380 situations of human trafficking since Polaris began operating it in 2007.
 Those situations comprise the largest known data set on human trafficking in the United States.
 With these tools, we can better respond to and prevent human trafficking.